 It’s true that when you control for things like qualifications and current position, the pay gap decreases to 98 cents per dollar.
 This means that women with the same jobs, titles, and qualifications as men make nearly what men make (nearly, but still 2 cents less per hour).
 This is much better than the 79 cents per dollar overall, but people who only like to look at this number are missing a huge piece of the puzzle.

 The gender pay gap goes way beyond these two statistics.
-It’s not a woman’s choice that perpetuating it, it’s society.
+It’s not a woman’s choice perpetuating it, it’s society.

 Why is there a Gender Pay Gap?